 Want some filmmaking advice?
+Stop thinking that the future of filmmaking is Hollywood.
+It’s not.
+And those days are gone.
+Think I’m kidding?
 Talk to any filmmaker about filmmaking, they will tell you the world has changed.
-Gone are the days when you simply made a movie and sold it to the highest bidder.
+Gone are the days when you simply made a film and sold it to the highest bidder.

 Filmmaking Advice For The Modern Filmmaker

-To become successful, you need to stop crying about all the challenges.
+You need to stop thinking like an artist.
+This means you need to stop crying about how challenging it is to get your movies made, seen and sold.
 Instead you need to reshape your thinking.
 From now on, think of yourself as an entrepreneurial filmmaker.
 Adopt the philosophy of a thriving small business owner.

-You need to remember that your independent film business lives and dies by word of mouth.
+You need to remember that your independent film business lives and dies by direct marketing and word of mouth.
 And since your business is your audience, you need to make every effort to amplify your reach.

 Building your audience starts with engagement.
 And if you want to engage, you need to focus on making memorable, remarkable movies.
 A remarkable movie makes people take pause and tell their friends about it.
-This starts with your log-line – What is your hook?
+This starts with your log-line.
+What is your hook?
 Who is your audience?
-Why should we care?
+Why should anybody care?